pandas-dev/pandas/CONTRIBUTING.md

         ...
         ```

-  - Include the full version string of pandas and it's dependencies.
+  - Include the full version string of pandas and its dependencies.
 In recent (>0.12) versions
     of pandas you can use a built in function:

     ```python